LEOPARDSat-1

 1. Provide an educational platform for members of UC CubeCats, students at the University of Cincinnati, and students at local high schools to learn about the design, construction, testing, and launch of space systems.

-2. Study the effectiveness of carbon-carbon composite materials and polyethylene in shielding ionizing radiation by comparing the shielded dose to an unshielded dose.
+2. Study the effectiveness of carbon-carbon composite materials in shielding against ionizing radiation by comparing shielded doses to an unshielded dose.

 Spacecraft

-The LEOPARDSat-1 mission hardware is a 1U CubeSat (10 cm x 10 cm x 10 cm) with a mass of roughly 900 grams.
-Within the structural frame are five PC104-format boards, with the Payload Assembly mounted on the Z+ (top) face of the satellite.
+The LEOPARDSat-1 mission hardware is a 1U CubeSat (10 cm x 10 cm x 11.35 cm) with an expected mass of roughly 1 kilogram.
+Within the structural frame are five PC104-format boards, with the Payload Assembly mounted on the +Z (top) face of the satellite.

 CAD rendering of LEOPARDSat-1 in its operational configuration